 The College Board and the ACT, which run the SAT and ACT tests, respectively, have struggled over the last few weeks, and their actions are affecting the larger college admissions landscape.
 Things are likely to change even more, but for now, here are the latest developments:

 First, SAT registration opened for rising seniors, and within hours students and parents were crowding the College Board phone lines and social media pages insisting they were unable to sign up.
-Amid all this chaos, the ACT ousted their CEO after their gamble not to cancel June test dates resulted in hundreds of test centers cancelling anyway, at the last moment.
+Amid all this chaos, the ACT ousted their CEO after their gamble not to cancel June test dates resulted in hundreds of test centers canceling anyway, at the last moment.

 More bad news emerged for the tests when the SAT was forced to admit that they would not be able to have online testing in the fall, as previously promised, which means that if schools and test centers cannot open, students will not be able to take the test at all.